-Guideline G1 Applications shall include a comprehensive site plan - considering adjacent context for building and landscape architectural design and neighbourhood character analysis - to demonstrate that the development is sensitive to and integrated within its context and surrounding uses and neighbours.
-The applicant has labelled geodetic elevations on the site plan, to show they have reviewed the topography of the property, which is relatively flat.
-Guideline G5 Siting of buildings should support strong street definition by minimizing front yard setbacks while sensitively transitioning to neighbouring building setbacks.
-The applicant has located the proposed front duplex building at 4.7 m from property line, the minimum is 4.5 m front yard setback, which helps to maintain a connection with the street.
-They have proposed a front door on the units closest to Penticton Avenue that faces the street to add a pedestrian scale to the development.
-Guideline G7 All designs shall consider Crime Prevention Through Environmental Design (CPTED) principles and balance the reduction of crime and nuisance opportunities with other objectives to maximize the enjoyment of the built environment. • The proposed front yard fencing is limited to 1.2m (4ft.) in height, which is aligned with the Zoning Bylaw requirements and also helps to retain 'eyes on the street' by keeping sightlines open from private property to the public streetscape.
-Guideline G11 Barrier-free pedestrian walkways to primary building entrances must be provided from municipal sidewalks, parking areas, storage, garbage and amenity areas.
-Okanagan Ave W to the south side of the development provides pedestrian access to the development.
-The rear lane to the north side of the development also provides pedestrian access to the development. • The proposed development has a sidewalk access from Okanagan Ave W to allow barrier-free pedestrian access to all building unit entrances.
-Guideline G21 Orientation of buildings should face public spaces (e.g., street and lane) with a preference for ground-oriented types (e.g., a front door for everyone or every business). • The proposed development provides private outdoor amenity behind each dwelling unit. • Each dwelling unit has a front door for access from both Penticton Ave, and the rear laneway.
-Guideline G33 Water Conservation and Plant Maintenance: Xeriscaping, Irrigation & Mulching The proposed development includes a landscaping plan that provides adequate and appropriate designs.
-The plans indicate a fully automatic underground irrigation system, which helps to reduce overwatering and utilizes a drip system.
-Guideline G35 Tree planting
+- Guideline G1 - Applications shall include a comprehensive site plan considering adjacent context for building and landscape architectural design and neighbourhood character analysis to demonstrate that the development is sensitive to and integrated within its context and surrounding uses and neighbours. - The applicant has labelled geodetic elevations on the site plan, to show they have reviewed the topography of the property, which is relatively flat. - Guideline G5 - Siting of buildings should support strong street definition by minimizing front yard setbacks while sensitively transitioning to neighbouring building setbacks. - The applicant has located the proposed building at 5.0 m from the front yard, the minimum required is a 3.0m front yard setback, which helps to maintain a connection with the street.
+They have proposed a front door on the unit closest to Government Street that faces the street to add a pedestrian scale to the development. - Guideline G7 - All designs shall consider Crime Prevention Through Environmental Design (CPTED) principles and balance the reduction of crime and nuisance opportunities with other objectives to maximize the enjoyment of the built environment. - The proposed front yard fencing is limited to 1.2m (4ft.) in height, which is aligned with the Zoning Bylaw requirements and also helps to retain 'eyes on the street' by keeping sightlines open from private property to the public streetscape. - Guideline G11 - Barrier-free pedestrian walkways to primary building entrances must be provided from municipal sidewalks, parking areas, storage, garbage and amenity areas. - Government Street to the west side of the development provides pedestrian access to the development. - The proposed development has a sidewalk access from Government Street to allow barrier-free pedestrian access to all building unit entrances. - Guideline G21 - Orientation of buildings should face public spaces (e.g., street and lane) with a preference for ground-oriented types (e.g., a front door for everyone or every business). - The proposed development provides private outdoor amenity area to the north behind each dwelling unit. - Each dwelling unit has a front door for access from the drive aisle, Government St, and the rear lane. - Guideline G33 - Water Conservation and Plant Maintenance: Xeriscaping, Irrigation & Mulching - The proposed development includes a landscaping plan that provides adequate and appropriate designs. - The plans indicate a fully automatic underground irrigation system, which helps to reduce overwatering and utilizes a drip system. - Guideline G35 Tree planting...